IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ``/api/access/datafile/$id``

 .. note:: Files can be accessed using persistent identifiers.
 This is done by passing the constant ``:persistentId`` where the numeric id of the file is expected, and then passing the actual persistent id as a query parameter with the name ``persistentId``.
-(FilePIDsEnabled 옵션이 켜져 있을 때만 동작하는 것 언급하고 FilePIDsEnabled 설명 문서 링크 첨부하기)
+However, this file access method is only effective when the FilePIDsEnabled option is enabled, which can be authorized by the admin.

   Example: Getting the file whose DOI is *10.5072/FK2/J8SJZB* ::